beyawnko/Beya_Waifu/README.md

 ```

 The script requires administrator privileges because it installs packages via
 Chocolatey.
-It will fetch Qt through `aqtinstall` if `qmake` is not available.
+It will fetch Qt through `aqtinstall` if `qmake` is not available
+and ensures the **qtshadertools** module is present for the Liquid Glass shader.

 ## Development Environment